 Improvement Location TIGER Project Improvement Summary Park Ln.
 Complete Street Improvements and Intersection Safety Countermeasures Complete street improvements to Park Ln. will be implemented from the Greenville Ave. intersection to Abrams Rd.
 (1.4 miles).
 Roadway reconstruction will occur between Greenville Ave. and Hemlock Ave. (east of the Five Points intersection).
 Multiple safety countermeasures will be addressed throughout the corridor including: a road diet and installation of bike lanes with designated color treatment; LED street and pedestrian lighting; installation of refuge medians in various locations which will improve safety and calm traffic; new and wider sidewalks and related ADA improvements; school zone and related safety signage; and pedestrian crossing and safety countermeasure improvements at major intersections.
 Holly Hill Dr. and Phoenix Dr. Complete Street Improvements Holly Hill Dr. and Phoenix Dr. are existing rural section roadways lacking curb and gutter, sidewalks, storm water drainage, and street lighting.
 The roadways will be reconstructed and improved (0.8 miles) in the existing right-of-way as 2-lane urban complete street roadways with on-street parking, on-street bikeways, sidewalks, signage, and street lighting.
 A road diet project will be implemented for Holly Hill Dr. from Phoenix Dr. to Ridgecrest Rd. and the Lowe Elementary School to stripe buffered bike lanes on the existing roadway.
 Road Diet and Intersection Safety Countermeasures • Shady Brook Ln. • Fair Oaks Ave. • Pineland Dr. / Eastridge Dr. Road diet projects with associated safety countermeasures will be implemented within existing right-of-way for Shady Brook Ln.
 (0.4 mi.), Fair Oaks Ln.
 (1 mi.) and Pineland Dr./Eastridge Dr. (1.4 miles), each of which is currently 4 lanes.
 The road diet project for each roadway will consist of restriping to 3 lanes with 6-foot wide bike lanes.
 Safety improvements will include: spot sidewalk construction and ADA improvements; pedestrian crossing and safety countermeasure enhancements at major intersections of NW Hwy., Melody Ln. and Park Ln.; installation of refuge medians in various locations to improve safety and calm traffic; school zone and related safety signage; High intensity Activated crossWalk (HAWK) signal at Conrad High School; and LED street and pedestrian lighting.
-SoPac Trail Safety Lighting The Southern Pacific (SoPac) Trail is currently funded for construction from Greenville Ave. to Skillman St., but does not include security lighting.
-The TIGER project will fund security lighting along 2.4 miles of the trail within the Vickery Meadow neighborhood from Greenville Ave. to Skillman St. and will be maintained by the Vickery Meadow Public Improvement District.
+SoPac Trail Safety Lighting The Southern Pacific (SoPac) Trail recently began construction from Greenville Ave. to Skillman St., including conduit and bases for lighting.
+However, funding was not available for security lighting poles and fixtures.
+The TIGER project will fund the installation of security lighting poles and fixtures along 2.4 miles of the trail within the Vickery Meadow neighborhood from Greenville Ave. to Skillman St. and will be maintained by the Vickery Meadow Public Improvement District.